biogeme.expressions

 Michel Bierlaire, Transport and Mobility Laboratory, Ecole Polytechnique Fédérale de Lausanne (EPFL)

-logger = blog.get_screen_logger(level=blog.INFO)
+logger = blog.get_screen_logger(level=blog.DEBUG)

 Simple expressions

-Simple expressions can be evaluated both with the functions getValue`(implemented in Python) and the `getValue_c (implemented in C++).
+Simple expressions can be evaluated both with the functions get_value`(implemented in Python) and the `get_value_c (implemented in C++).
 They do not require a database.

 x = ex.Beta('x', 2, None, None, 1)